sirno/overestimation_data/README.md

 ## Abstract

-Phylodynamic methods are widely used to analyze the spread of viruses between and within hosts.
+Phylodynamic methods are widely used to infer the population dynamics of viruses between and within hosts.
 For HIV-1, these methods have been used to estimate migration rates between different anatomical compartments within a host.
-However, these methods often assume that there is no selective pressure acting on the virus.
-Even though it is known that selection will affect the spread of viruses within a host, the impact of selection on the estimation of migration rates has not been tested.
-In this study, we used a novel agent-based simulation tool, `virolution`, to simulate the evolution of HIV-1 within different anatomical compartments of a host.
-We generated viral sequences and genealogies under two evolutionary scenarios: neutral evolution and selection-driven evolution.
+These methods typically assume that the genomic regions used for reconstruction are evolving without selective pressure, even though other parts of the viral genome are known to experience strong selection.
+In this study, we investigate how selection affects phylodynamic migration rate estimates.
+To this end, we developed a novel agent-based simulation tool, `virolution`, to simulate the evolution of virus within two anatomical compartments of a host.
-Through the application of Discrete Trait Analysis (DTA) and the MASCOT model in the Bayesian inference framework BEAST2, we identified significant biases in migration rate estimates induced by selection.
-Our results reveal that commonly used phylogeographic methods, which assume neutral selection, can significantly overestimate migration rates when selection is present.
-This study underscores the need for rigorous testing of phylodynamic models on data sets with realistic assumptions before their application.
+Using this tool, we generated viral sequences and genealogies assuming both, neutral evolution and purifying selection that is concordant in both compartments.
+We found that, under the selection regime, migration rates are significantly overestimated with a stochastic mixture model and a structured coalescent model in the Bayesian inference framework BEAST2.
+Our results reveal that commonly used phylogeographic methods, which assume neutral evolution, can significantly bias migration rate estimates in selective regimes.
+This study underscores the need for assessing the robustness of phylodynamic analysis with respect to more realistic selection regimes.

 ## Data